Cody-and-Rohan-s-Projects/Circuit-Analysis-Calculator/README.md

 - Shows **KVL equations** along with the solution.
 - Desktop: Toggle **Dark Mode** and **Always on Top** using the respective sliders.

+### How to Use:
+- Select the matrix size using the dropdown menu and click **"Set Size."**
+- Change the decimal precision of the answer and equations if needed.
+- Enter the coefficient and constant values into the respective matrices.
+- The values can be rectangular complex or real.
-If invalid input is detected, an error message will be shown.
+- If invalid input is detected, an error message will be shown.
+- Click or tap **"Solve"** to view results.
+- Click or tap **"Reset"** or **"Clear"** to reset the inputs and outputs to start over.
+- Click or tap **"Copy to Clipboard"** to copy the output to your clipboard for use in another app.

-# About The Calculator
+# Calculator Background
 ## The Goal
 For this project, we wanted to create an all-in-one application to simplify and solve nodal analysis linear equations without using MATLAB code.
 Since it can take time to get MATLAB open, write your program, and execute it, we decided to make an easy to use calculator that can be open at any time while doing circuit analysis problems.